shubham-vunet/sumologic-opentelemetry-js/README.md

-# Sumo Logic OpenTelemetry RUM
+# Vunet OTEL RUM

-The [Sumo Logic](https://www.sumologic.com/) OpenTelemetry auto-instrumentation for JavaScript library enables tracing in the browser.
+The Vunet RUM OTEL auto-instrumentation JavaScript library is designed to enhance your browser experience by enabling both Session Replay and tracing.
+This powerful tool allows developers to capture and replay user sessions, providing valuable insights into user interactions and behaviors.
+Additionally, it facilitates comprehensive tracing within the browser, helping to identify and diagnose performance issues and errors more effectively.

 ## Features